-[If a UE is configured with the higher-layer parameter CSI-RS-ResourceRep set to ‘ON’, the UE may may assume thatthe CSI-RS resources, described in section 5.2.2.3.1, within the resource set are transmitted with the same downlink spatial domain transmission filter the CSI-RS resources, described in section 5.2.2.3.1, within the resource set are transmitted with the same downlink spatial domain transmission filter, where the CSI-RS resources in the resource set are transmitted in different OFDM symbols.
 The UE is not expected to receive different periodicity in CSI-RS-timeConfig and NrofPorts in every CSI-RS resource within the set.

+[If a UE is configured with the higher-layer parameter CSI-RS-ResourceRep set to ‘ON’, the UE may shall assume that the antenna port with the same port index of the configured NZP CSI-RS resources in the CSI-RS resource set is same. the CSI-RS resources, described in section 5.2.2.3.1, within the resource set are transmitted with the same downlink spatial domain transmission filter, where the CSI-RS resources in the resource set are transmitted in different OFDM symbols.
 The UE is not expected to receive different periodicity in CSI-RS-timeConfig and NrofPorts in every CSI-RS resource within the set.
-If the CSI-RS-ResourceRep is set to ‘OFF’, the UE may not assume that the CSI-RS resources within the resource set are transmitted with the same downlink spatial domain transmission filter and with same NrofPorts in every symbol. the CSI-RS resources within the resource set are transmitted with the same downlink spatial domain transmission filter and with same NrofPorts in every symb]
+If the CSI-RS-ResourceRep is set to ‘OFF’, the UE may not assume that the antenna port with the same port index of the configured NZP CSI-RS resources in the CSI-RS resource set is same the CSI-RS resources within the resource set are transmitted with the same downlink spatial domain transmission filter and with same NrofPorts in every symbol. ]

 [If a UE is configured with the higher-layer parameter CSI-RS-ResourceRep set to 'ON', the UE may assume that the CSI-RS resources, described in Subclause 5.2.2.3.1, within the resource set are transmitted with the same downlink spatial domain transmission filterQCL-ed wrt to spatial Rx parameters, where the CSI-RS resources in the resource set are transmitted in different OFDM symbols.
 The UE is not expected to receive different periodicity in CSI-RS-timeConfig and NrofPorts in every CSI-RS resource within the set.
 If the CSI-RS-ResourceRep is set to 'OFF', the UE may shall not assume that the CSI-RS resources within the resource set are transmitted with the same downlink spatial domain transmission filterQCL-ed wrt to spatial Rx parameters and should not expect configuration with same NrofPorts in every symbol.
 The UE may assume that all CSI-RS resource transmissions with the same CSI-RS resource configuration identity for a given CC and BWP is quasi co-located with respect to Doppler spread, Doppler shift, average gain, average delay, and spatial Rx parameters.